hardmanko/ofxCX/docs/mainpage.md

 To learn about presenting visual stimuli, go to the \ref video page or see the renderingTest or animation examples or the N-Back or change detection example experiments.

-To learn about auditory stimuli, go to the \ref sound page or see the soundObject or modularSynth examples.
+To learn about playing, recording, and generating sounds, go to the \ref sound page or see the soundObject or modularSynth examples.

 To learn how to store and output experiment data, see the \ref dataManagement page or see the dataFrame example.